 - books about families, friends and going to school

-- books with child characters who are about the same age as your child and characters who have a quirky trait
+- books with characters who are about the same age as your child and characters who have quirky traits

 - books that use humour and have a sense of fun – for example, a character who uses a funny word, or who is silly or even ‘naughty’